ayr-ton/kamu/README.md

 DATABASE_URL=postgres://dbhost/dbname # This variable should be automatically configured by the postgres extension.
 ALLOWED_HOSTS="kamu.example.com, kamu.heroku.etc"
-OKTA_METADATA_URL="SECRET-OKTA-STUFF" # On the case of Okta Authentication support ANALYTICS_ACCOUNT_ID="UA-123456789-1" # Only if you want to enable Google Analytics, otherwise don't set it SENTRY_DSN="SECRET-SENTRY-DSN" # Only if you want to enable Sentry, otherwise don't set it SSL=false # Enabled by default in production like deployments
+OKTA_METADATA_URL="SECRET-OKTA-STUFF" # On the case of Okta Authentication support OKTA_ENTITY_ID="http://kamu.example.com/okta-login/acs/" # On the case of Okta Authentication support, the URL to the acs login route
+ANALYTICS_ACCOUNT_ID="UA-123456789-1" # Only if you want to enable Google Analytics, otherwise don't set it SENTRY_DSN="SECRET-SENTRY-DSN" # Only if you want to enable Sentry, otherwise don't set it SSL=false # Enabled by default in production like deployments